Philadelphia, PA, Schools with Metal Sculpture Classes

 - The Pennsylvania Academy of the Fine Arts has certificate and Bachelor of Fine Arts (BFA) programs with sculpture concentrations.
 The school is located downtown.

-- The University of the Arts, located less than a mile from the downtown, offers both bachelor's and master's degree programs in the fine arts that allow for a major and specialization in sculpture.
+- The University of the Arts, located less than a mile from the downtown, offers a bachelor's degree program in the fine arts that allows for a specialization in sculpture.

 - Temple University, a large public school that offers undergraduate and graduate programs in sculpture, is located within three miles of downtown.

 Notable statistics found in the table below include those related to school size and tuition.
 In 2011, all or nearly all, first-time students at the three schools received financial aid.

 |Pennsylvania Academy of the Fine Arts||University of the Arts||Temple University|

 |Total Enrollment (2017)||268*||1,860*||39,967*|